 Cabernet Sauvignon is one of the most planted wine varietals in the world, and with good reason.
-It is naturally a full, grippy, full-bodied wine that has great aging potential when produced correctly.
+When produced correctly, it is naturally a full, grippy, full-bodied wine with excellent aging potential.
 This mighty grape is also relatively easy to grow and is used for some of the world’s best brands and blends.

 So what would it take to grow this varietal successfully?
-According to most wine-makers, the terroir and climate’s major role in growing Cabernet Sauvignon is to determine the style in which it will be produced.
+According to most winemakers, the terroir and climate’s significant role in growing Cabernet is to determine the style in which it will be produced.
 It performs well in most climates and soil types, so it is purely about what flavors and aromas the winemakers want to present in the wine.

-Want to learn more about Cabernet Sauvignon?
+Cool climates will allow green flavors – like bell pepper and asparagus.
+Cabernet will portray mint, pepper, and black currants flavors in a warmer climate.
+Want to learn about Cabernet?
 Take a class at your local wine school and turn your passion into a career!

 Margaret River in Australia

-Margaret River is one of Australia’s favorite wine regions and has been known for producing premium wines.
-In the Western corner of Australia lies this completely isolated region that has such great diversity and uniqueness.
-Cabernet Sauvignon is the star of the region, generally with earthy, cassis characteristics.
+Margaret River is one of Australia’s famous wine regions and has produced premium wines.
+In the Western corner of Australia lies this completely isolated region with great diversity and uniqueness.
+Cabernet is the region’s star, generally with earthy, cassis characteristics.

-This region has a Mediterranean-style climate that is rather dry with 4 distinct seasons.
-With the variety of different temperatures, rain, and sunshine, the vines can develop perfectly.
-The soil in the region is predominantly gravel and granite, forcing the vines to strain and deliver premium quality.
+This region has a Mediterranean-style climate that is relatively dry with four distinct seasons.
+With the variety of different temperatures, rain, and sunshine, the vines can develop ideally.
+In addition, the soil in the region is predominantly gravel and granite, forcing the vines to strain and deliver premium quality.

-Due to the complexity of the terroir and region, the Cabernet Sauvignon is complex and well structured.
+Due to the complexity of the terroir and region, the Cabernet is complex and well structured.

 Aconcagua in Chile

-On the border of Chile and Argentina lays the Aconcagua Valley.
-This region has a dry, hot, desert-like climate that many did not consider suitable for farming.
+On the border of Chile and Argentina lies the Aconcagua Valley.
+This region has a dry, hot, desert-like climate that many do not consider suitable for farming.

-In this region, the soil plays a completely different role in vine development than usual.
-The major soil types are sandy – which adds no depth to the wine.
+The soil plays an entirely different role in vine development in this region than usual.
+The primary soil types are sandy – which adds no depth to the wine.
 A certified sommelier fact: This specific soil does, however, prevents an outbreak of phylloxera – which would devastate the region’s production entirely.
-The region might not be well-known, but the grapes that do come from this region are said to be unbeatable.
+The area might not be well-known, but the grapes from this region are said to be unbeatable.

 Bordeaux in France

-The left Bordeaux bank tends to be the region most think of when Cabernet Sauvignon comes to mind.
-Bordeaux is, after all, the creators of the classic Bordeaux blend – which is made predominantly from Cabernet Sauvignon.
+The left Bordeaux bank tends to be the region most think of when Cabernet comes to mind.
+Bordeaux is, after all, the creator of the classic Bordeaux blend – made predominantly from Cabernet.

 Bordeaux has a unique cool climate – with high temperatures in the summer months but cool air at night.
 The combination of this hot and coolness allows a perfect balance of grape ripening and the development of acidity in the grape.

-The soil in Bordeaux is either clay-and-limestone-like, or it is gravel-and-sand-like.
-Both types allow the soil to be well-drained, and both create a distinct flavor profile in the grapes.
-The vines in this area also face strain due to the soil type and drainage – which is paramount for the development of quality – which is what Bordeaux Cabs are known for.
+The soil in Bordeaux is either clay-and-limestone or gravel-and-sand.
+Both types allow the soil to be well-drained, creating a distinct flavor profile in the grapes.
+However, the vines in this area also face strain due to the soil type and drainage – paramount for developing quality – which is what Bordeaux Cabs are known for.

 Stellenbosch in South Africa